 The Cancer Sciences M.S.
 Degree Program at the Roswell Park Comprehensive Cancer Center is offered through a collaboration with the University at Buffalo (UB).
 This program is designed to give students a multidisciplinary research experience along with a broad-based academic background in cancer biology.
 This degree program is ideal preparation for students who wish to launch a careers in the life science industry, or as preparation for subsequent Ph.D. training.
 While not designed specifically to facilitate subsequent entry into professional schools, a number of our M.S. graduates have found this training to improve their prospects for admission to medical and dental schools.

 The program is structured to accommodate students seeking either laboratory-based research or prevention/epidemiology-focused research.
 Laboratory research topics include cell/molecular biology, genetics/genomics, biophysics, immunology and experimental therapeutics.

 This degree requires only 30 credit hours; most students graduate after two years, though the degree can be completed in just a year-and-a-half if sufficient research results are obtained.
-For students interested in ultimately pursuing a Ph.D. in Cancer Sciences through RPCI, this program is the perfect gateway with the two programs sharing a significant number of transferrable course requirements.
+For students interested in ultimately pursuing a Ph.D. in Cancer Sciences through Roswell Park, this program is the perfect gateway with the two programs sharing a significant number of transferrable course requirements.
 Since 2007, 14% of Roswell Park’s Ph.D. graduates have started in its Master’s program.

 An offer of admission does not include financial support.
 Students must make arrangements to support themselves financially.
 Tuition is $471 per credit for New York State residents and $962 per credit for non-residents plus additional UB fees.
 The curriculum is designed to maximize course enrollment in the first year, with only minimal enrollment in year two, which greatly reduces academic expenses.
 You can visit the UB website to estimate the costs associated with graduate training.